deconst/deconst-docs/writing-docs/coordinator.rst

  * At least one :ref:`content mapping file <control-map>` that tells Deconst which content to display where.
  * :ref:`Layout templates <control-layout>` that give individual pages visual identity.
  * :ref:`Layout mapping files <control-layout-map>` that specify which layout template should be used to render a specific page.
- * :ref:`Global assets <control-assets>` such as stylesheets, JavaScript files, or images that are referenced by the layout templates.
+ * :ref:`Global assets <control-layout-assets>` such as stylesheets, JavaScript files, or images that are referenced by the layout templates.

 .. _control-map: